DAguiar08/DAguiar08/README.md

 ## About me 👦 <br>

 - 📌 I'm from Porto Alegre/RS - Brasil

 - 📚 I'm studying for a bachelor's degree in computer engineering.

-- 👨‍💻 I'm currently working as a Node.js Developer in Compass.UOL
+- 👨‍💻 I'm working as a Node.js Developer at Compass.UOL

 - 📧 You can reach me in my [LinkedIn](www.linkedin.com/in/daguiar8)